NAvi349/mixed-riscv-soc/README.md

 ![image](https://user-images.githubusercontent.com/66086031/170975385-49ab2cc6-4cb2-46a2-ab9e-ff28518fb1b3.png)

 iv.
-Make some changes in the ```.tlv``` file to include proper module name and assembly program for the counter
+Make some changes in the ```.tlv``` file to include the proper module name and assembly program for the counter

 ![image](https://user-images.githubusercontent.com/66086031/170981805-93df0f8f-10bf-4310-a5cb-2c9787dd3676.png)